nathanbumpus/Trinity-2.8.4-Marconi/results.md

   <img src="dsVSplatVolcano50.jpg" alt="Volcanoplot">
 </p>

-<p>Blastp functional annotations were obtained for 68 of the 77 differentially expressed isoforms in this group</p>
+<p>Blast functional annotations were obtained for 68 of the 77 differentially expressed isoforms in this group</p>

 <h4 align="center">hs versus log</h4>